5 recipes for Halloween treats

-Get ready for Halloween by indulging in these super spooky bakes and easy-to-make desserts.
+Get ready for 31 October by indulging in these super spooky Halloween sweet recipes and easy-to-make desserts.

 - 100g caster sugar